Triplethink/CurrenSee/docs/SOLUTION_DESCRIPTION.md

 Here I'm answering all the answers from the assignment as well as my design decisions.

 ## 1. Evaluate market options
-- the whole process of choosing the best provider is described in the [Evaluation Document](docs/EVALUATION.md) file.
+- the whole process of choosing the best provider is described in the `docs/EVALUATION.md` file.
 - in short, the winner for me was [Open Exchange Rates](https://openexchangerates.org) as it has free tier with:
     - hourly and daily values
     - historical values